 NHS funding for care

 In certain circumstances, the NHS will pay all care costs and nursing home fees.
 In particular, NHS continuing healthcare funds people who need ongoing health care outside of hospital if they have complex medical care needs due to disability, accident or a major illness.
-It isn’t means tested.
+This funding is not means tested.

 Self-funding a care home